Israel Forces Raid Al Jazeera TV In West Bank, Order 45-Day Closure

-(MENAFN- Gulf Times) Armed and masked Israeli forces raided the office of global news channel Al Jazeera in the occupied West bank on Sunday and issued a 45-day closure order.
+RAMALLAH, Palestinian Territories - Global news channel Al Jazeera said armed and masked Israeli forces raided its office in Ramallah in the occupied West bank on Sunday and issued a 45-day closure order.

-Since the war began on October 7 when Hamas Palestinian militants attacked Israel, Al Jazeera has aired continuous on-the-ground reporting on the effects of Israel's military campaign.
+The Israeli military has repeatedly accused journalists from the Qatari-based Network of links to Hamas or its ally Islamic Jihad.

+Al Jazeera has fiercely denied Israel's accusations and said Israel systematically targets its employees in the Gaza Strip.

-Four Al Jazeera journalists have been killed since the war in Gaza began, and the network's office in the territory has been bombed.
+Four of Al Jazeera's journalists have been killed since the war in Gaza began, and the network's office in Gaza was bombed.

-Al Jazeera called the Israeli raid "a criminal act" and an attack on press freedom.
+The broadcaster said the soldiers did not provide a reason for the closure order on Sunday.

-In a conversation during the raid broadcast live on the network, an Israeli soldier told Al Jazeera's West Bank bureau chief Walid al-Omari there was a court ruling to close down the office for 45 days.
+“There is a court ruling for closing down Al Jazeera for 45 days,” an Israeli soldier told Al Jazeera's West Bank bureau chief Walid Al Omari in a conversation broadcast live on the network.

-"I ask you to take all the cameras and leave the office at this moment," the soldier is seen as saying in the footage.
+“I ask you to take all the cameras and leave the office at this moment,” the soldier said, according to the footage.

+Omari said the order accused the network of“incitement to and support of terrorism”, according to Al Jazeera.

 “Targeting journalists this way always aims to erase the truth and prevent people from hearing the truth,” Omari said.

-The Ramallah-based Palestinian foreign ministry condemned the Israeli operation as "a flagrant violation" of press freedom.
+The Ramallah-based Palestinian foreign ministry condemned Sunday's operation as“a flagrant violation” of press freedom.

 “Restricting foreign reporters and closing news channels signals a shift away from democratic values,” the association's board said in a statement.